Valerie (Zutons song): Other versions

+When Ronson performed his version of the song during his set at the 2007 BBC Electric Proms, after Winehouse was unavailable, The View frontman Kyle Falconer stepped in on vocals.
+Falconer later appeared as a vocalist on Ronson's 2010 single "The Bike Song" (a track co-written by the Zutons' frontman Dave McCabe) alongside American rapper Spank Rock.

 James Morrison and Panic! at the Disco both covered the song on BBC Radio 1's Live Lounge in 2008.
 It was sung by Niamh Perry on the fourth round of BBC's I'd Do Anything in 2008.

 It was covered in a parody on Today FM's Gift Grub, prior to Munster's appearance in the 2008 Heineken Cup final, as "Flannery", after Munster hooker, Jerry Flannery.
 The Zutons' version of the song is referenced in the 2010 song "She Said" by Plan B.

-Glee covered Winehouse's version of the song in the episode "Special Education", as one of the two songs for the season 2 Sectionals, with Santana Lopez (Naya Rivera) singing the lead and Brittany Pierce (Heather Morris) and Mike Chang (Harry Shum Jr.) performing a choreographed dance duet.
+Glee covered Ronson and Winehouse's version of the song in the episode "Special Education", as one of the two songs for the season 2 Sectionals, with Santana Lopez (Naya Rivera) singing the lead and Brittany Pierce (Heather Morris) and Mike Chang (Harry Shum Jr.) performing a choreographed dance duet.
 During the 100th episode of the series they redo the song as a duet with Santana and Brittany singing, backed up by the dancing of Mike and new New Directions member Jake Puckerman (Jacob Artist).

 Singer Bruno Mars paid tribute to Winehouse by performing her version of the song at the 2011 MTV Video Music Awards.

 Louis Tomlinson of boy band One Direction covered the song during a concert of their 2011 Up All Night Tour.

 Dionne Bromfield (Winehouse's goddaughter), Aura Dione, Ivy Quainoo, Caro Emerald and Ina Müller performed the song as a tribute to Winehouse at the 2012 Echo Awards Presentation in Germany.

+Syracuse indie rock band Ra Ra Riot covered the song in their 2012 and was released as a single.

 EastEnders actress Rita Simons sang the song on Children in Need 2013.

+The Original Pinettes Brass Band included the song (as "Baby") on their 2013 debut studio album Finally.

 American bluegrass band the Brothers Comatose covered the song for their 2016 album City Painted Gold.

 Argentine jazz singer Karen Souza covered the song on her 2017 release Velvet Vault.

+Covered by Smith & Myers on their EP Volume 1 in 2020.

+Japanese R&B singer iri included a cover of the song on her first compilation album 2016–2020, released in 2021.

+Filipino group Lola Amour covered the song with Leanne and Naara during their Looking Back online concert in 2022.
+The band often performs the song live, using a break in the song to introduce the members during their concerts.